The Orchids

 Starting with a melancholy guitar pop sound on Lyceum and contemporaneous singles, they moved on to become more keyboard and sample/effects-based for their second and third albums, Unholy Soul and Striving For the Lazy Perfection, developing a more electronic sound, possibly as a result of their producer, Ian Carmichael, who was a member of dance band One Dove.

 Their entire back catalogue was re-released on CD on LTM in 2005.
 In 2007, they released their fourth album, Good to Be a Stranger.
 The album was issued on Madrid based label Siesta, with the band playing live gigs for the first time in eleven years.
 In 2010, the group released a fifth album, The Lost Star, through Pebble Records, mixed by a returning Ian Carmichael.
-In October 2014, they released their sixth album, Beatitude#9, on another Spanish record label Acurela.
+In October 2014, they released their sixth album, Beatitude#9, under another Spanish record label, Acurela.

 In September 2017, to celebrate the 30th anniversary of their first physical release (a flexi disc on the sha la la label), they released a retrospective featuring 20 "best of" songs from their singles and albums, plus an 18 track rarities disc.
-Entitled Who Needs Tomorrow...
-A 30 Year Retrospective, it was released on Cherry Red Records.
+Titled, Who Needs Tomorrow...
+A 30 Year Retrospective, was released on Cherry Red Records.

 Their most recent album, Dreaming Kind, was released on Skep Wax Records on 2 September 2022.